German-Cobian/Linter-in-Ruby/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Linter in Ruby
+# Linter-in-Ruby

-This project provides feedback about errors in code.The project consists of four code files.
+This project provides feedback about errors in code.
+The project consists of four code files.

   The 'bin' folder
   main.rb This is the executable file that controls lint logic.